Trisomy X: 47,XXX/48,XXXX

 Mosaicism with a tetrasomy X cell line generally appears more severe than typical trisomy X. Like trisomy X, tetrasomy X has a variable phenotype muddled by underdiagnosis.
-The tetrasomy is generally more severe than the trisomy; intellectual disability is characteristic, dysmorphic features more visible, and puberty often altered.
+The tetrasomy is generally more severe than the trisomy; intellectual disability is characteristic, dysmorphological features are more visible, and puberty is often altered.

 Causes

 Trisomy X, like other aneuploidy disorders, is caused by a process called nondisjunction.
 Nondisjunction occurs when homologous chromosomes or sister chromatids fail to separate properly during meiosis, the process that produces gametes (eggs or sperm), and result in gametes with too many or too few chromosomes.
 Nondisjunction can occur during gametogenesis, where the trisomy is present from conception, or zygote development, where it occurs after conception.
 When nondisjunction occurs after conception, the resulting karyotype is generally mosaic, with both 47,XXX and other cell lines.

 Most cases of trisomy X occur through maternal nondisjunction, with around 90% of cases traced to errors in oogenesis.
 The vast majority of cases of trisomy X occur randomly; they have nothing to do with the chromosomes of the parents and little chance of recurring in the family.
 Nondisjunction is related to advanced maternal age, and trisomy X specifically appears to have a small but significant maternal age effect.
 In a cohort of women with trisomy X born in the 1960s, the average maternal age was 33.
 The risk of women with full trisomy X having chromosomally abnormal children is low, likely below 1%.
 Recurrence may occur if the mother has mosaicism for trisomy X, particularly in ovarian cells, but this makes up a small fraction of cases.

+Proposed mechanisms behind the phenotype of Trisomy X include incomplete X-chromosome inactivation, and corresponding changes to DNA methylation and gene expression across the entire genome.
+X-inactivation is never total and around 15% of genes on the second X chromosome are only partially deactivated, but it is unknown to what extent genes on the third chromosome escape inactivation.
+With respect to specific genes increased copy numbers of the X-chromosomal SHOX gene has been linked to increased height.